nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

 ## Flow diagrams

-I have created flow diagrams that covers the whole campaign setup process.
+I have created flow diagrams covering the whole campaign setup process.
 All the diagrams have received many iterations based on user feedback.

-The flow diagrams have provided useful insights on the different processes each team has.
-Different teams found them useful as it allowed them to see the different tasks involved.
-This was also the first time I've used Lucid Charts for creating the flow diagrams.
+Team members have found them useful for understanding other team’s workflow and as an introductory resource for new employees.
+This was also my first experience in using Lucid Charts for creating flow diagrams.

-We also felt we can use the diagrams to introduce new/existing team members on the whole campaign setup process.
-This helped individuals to better understand how different processes work e.g. we cannot bill clients unless we have the correct contact details.

-It was also interesting to see current team members considering their own processes and whether they feel it make sense to them (and if they have been following the correct steps for their processes).
+It was also interesting to observe how the current team members consider their own workflow, and whether they feel it make sense to them.

 ## Ideation

-For this project, I ensured that our main users felt involved and have ownership of the project by encouraging feedback and updating the progress.

-Instead of speaking to each individual, I organised a few group sessions for ideation.
-I wanted all participants to provide feedback, so I used the "How Might We..." and Brainwriting method I learnt from my course.
+For this project, I ensured that the main users felt involved by encouraging them to give feedback.
+I organised a few group sessions for ideation and used the "How Might We..." and Brainwriting method I learnt from the UX Playground course.

-I felt that calling the sessions as "brainstorming" to be too formal and intimidating so [I researched alternative names](https://www.trainingzone.co.uk/community/discuss/is-there-an-alternative-word-phrase-for-brainstorm).
-We agreed to use "Suggest-fest" for the humour and meaning it creates for people i.e. a session where they share ideas for something.
-We also based the name change on using the "How might we..." method, where specific topics were used to create context to the multiple "How might we..." questions we planned.
+I felt that calling the sessions as "Brainstorming" to be too formal and intimidating so [I researched alternative names](https://www.trainingzone.co.uk/community/discuss/is-there-an-alternative-word-phrase-for-brainstorm).
+We agreed to use "Suggest-fest" for the humour and based on using the "How might we..." method.

 {{< figure class="course-photos text-center" src="imgs/hmw-planning.jpg" title="Planning 'How might we...' questions" >}}

 ### HMW and Brainwriting

-We had a big group, so [I used a variation of the Brainwriting method](www.andyeklund.com/brainstorm-technique-brainwriting/) that allowed me to collect feedback quickly.
+We had a big group, so [I used a variation of the Brainwriting method](www.andyeklund.com/brainstorm-technique-brainwriting/) for collecting feedback quickly.
+I planned our sessions to be one hour with three/four questions to cover.

+Process:

-We planned our sessions to be one hour with at least three questions to cover.
-Participants were given sheets of paper with a printed 3x3 table and the question to answer.
-Everyone was given two minutes to read the question and then three minutes to write their ideas on the sheet.
-After the time limit, everyone puts their sheet on the center of the table and takes another sheet from another participant.
-This process is repeated but the participant can now either feedback on the initial row of ideas or share new ideas on the new sheet.
-Once all the rows are completely filled in, the sheets are collected for review.
+1. I handed out sheets of paper with a printed 3x3 table with the question to answer.
+2. I gave everyone two minutes to read the question and then three minutes to write their ideas on the sheet.
+3. After the time limit, everyone puts their sheet on the center of the table and takes another sheet from the pile.
+4. We repeated this process but the participant can now either feedback on the initial row of ideas or share new ideas on a new row.
+5. Once the table is complete, I collected the sheets for review.

 We summarised all feedback into a Google Document as a reference for the next phase of the project.

 {{< figure class="course-photos text-center" src="imgs/ideation-feedback.jpg" title="Feedback from Ideation" >}}

 ## Wireframes

 For wireframing, we researched competitor dashboards for inspirations.
-The purpose was to understand the user journey for creating campaigns and what information are required from the user.
+The purpose was to understand the user journey for creating campaigns and what information the user may require.

-This was a challenging exercise because we didn't have all the information to connect the different wireframes together.
+This was a challenging exercise because we could not gather sufficient information to create wireframes for a new system that covers the whole campaign launch process.

 {{< figure class="course-photos text-center" src="imgs/wireframes.jpg" title="Our wireframes with some feedback notes" >}}

 ## Conclusion

+The main challenges for this project was to manage the communication and expectations of users.
+As the only UX Designer in the team, it was difficult to judge whether my decisions are correct for the project.
+However, I communicated that although I may lack the knowledge of an experienced UX Designer, I am open to feedback and being flexible with my process.

+It was also interesting to observe the change in behaviour of my team members.
+The UX process allowed the team to see the importance of communicating with users.
+It helped me to highlight problems/solutions that the development team did not expect or have not considered e.g. missing form field or adding labels for context.
+This also helped the development team with their sprint planning and prioritising features.

+For the users, they were open to providing honest feedback or to ask questions on features in development.
+Since they know that solutions are being developed, it showed that they have more ownership of the project.
+I noticed the users are more enthusiastic and positive when the development team share updates on their work.

+Overall, introducing the UX framework to my team have positively changed their approach to internal projects.
+With users sharing feedback and the development team creating solutions, both sides could see a roadmap (both long and short term) of the project and how it gradually grows and change the workflow of the company.